blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 Add-Content -Path $LogPath -Value $Message
 ```

-As mentionned in the synopsis we can't use the usual tools to list the services because
+As mentioned in the synopsis we can't use the usual tools to list the services because
 We don't have access

-We don't get that info with powershell
+We don't get that info with Powershell

 ```powershell
 *Evil-WinRM* PS C:\Share\Logs> Get-ScheduledTask -TaskName "UpdateChecker Agent"